CHSPE Frequently Asked QuestionsAnswers to frequently asked questions about the California High School Proficiency Examination.

 How are the General Educational Development (GED) tests different from the CHSPE?

-To take the GED a person must be eighteen years old or, under certain circumstances, a seventeen-year-old may qualify.
+A person must be eighteen years old to take the GED or, under certain circumstances, a seventeen-year-old may qualify.
 The GED tests measure a student’s knowledge in five content areas including: language arts, reading; language arts, writing; mathematics; science; and social studies.
 The tests are given in English, Spanish, and French throughout the United States and in Canada.
 A High School Equivalency Certificate is issued.
-For more information on the GED, contact your local adult school, community college, or visit the GED Web page [http://staging.cde.ca.gov/ta/tg/gd/].
+For more information on the GED, contact your local adult school, community college, or visit the High School Equivalency Tests web page.